Adultery and Divorce Q&A: Does Cheating Impact Your Settlement?

 A final note: the betrayal of infidelity stings.
 It’s normal to feel angry and even want revenge against the person who hurt you.
 Remember, though, that seeking retribution will not change the past.
 Instead, it’s likely to keep you feeling victimized and siphon off emotional energy that would better be used to rebuild your life, and focus on your children.
 Do your best to stay focused on healthy priorities.

 Need legal guidance in your divorce?
 Our caring, compassionate family law attorneys are here to provide confidential, nonjudgmental help.
 Start safeguarding your future today.
-Please today at 888-888-0919 to schedule your free confidential consultation, or click the button below.
+Please today at 888-888-0919 to schedule your initial confidential consultation, or click the button below.